codeenigma/ce-vm/docs/get-started/install.md

 Add an entry for `127.0.0.1 app-vm.codeenigma.com` in your /etc/hosts files.

-*It is in practice possible to use ce-vm with the stable Docker release , but the performances are (as of this writing) really, really poor due to the bind/mount filesystem.*
+*It is in practice possible to use ce-vm with the stable Docker release, but the performances are (as of this writing) really, really poor due to the bind/mount filesystem.*

 ### Windows host

 We don't have anyone using Windows internally, so this is untested, but instructions should be the same than on Mac OS.

-Simply install the "Edge" version from [docs.docker.com](https://docs.docker.com/docker-for-windows/install/).
+Simply install the "Edge" version from [docs.docker.com](https://docs.docker.com/docker-for-windows/install/) and add an entry in your C:\Windows\System32\Drivers\etc\hosts file.

 ### Linux host

 Refer to [docs.docker.com](https://docs.docker.com/engine/installation/) for the daemon installation for your platform.

 Running Docker on a Linux host presents a significant performance boost over VirtualBox.
-This is due to the fact that shared folders are actually direct mount and do not need any binding.
+This is in great part due to the fact that shared folders are actually direct mount and do not need any binding.
 This is also the cause for the main issues you will face.

 In practice, this means there is no user mapping on file ownership of the directories accessed by both your host and the container, so user and group will be the same for both.